percona/everest-doc/docs/administer/api_rbac.md

 ### Migrating to Percona Everest 1.2.0

-When upgrading to 1.2.0, all your existing backup-storages and monitoring-instances will be automatically migrated to the namespaces specified in their .spec.allowedNamespaces fields.
+When upgrading to 1.2.0, all your existing `backup-storages` and `monitoring-instances` will be automatically migrated to the namespaces specified in their respective `.spec.allowedNamespaces` fields.
 After the upgrade, these resources will be accessible exclusively through the new API endpoints.

 Need more details?
 Check out the [upgrade](../upgrade_with_cli.md#upgrading-to-percona-everest-120) section.